 To test from user perspective, one should think like a user and behave like a user.
 Customers don’t care about the response time from the server, they just want the page to load faster.

 Even if an application handles thousands of concurrent users and gets responses from the server less than in a second, it doesn’t mean the page will return results to the users fast too.

-Not to be unfounded, we conducted the client-side testing of the 5 biggest European airlines and compared performance from end-user perspective, measured the basic performance metrics, and identified the applications bottlenecks.
-We tested the main functionality of the official airlines websites: main page, user profile, and flights search.
+Not to be unfounded, we conducted the client-side testing of the 5 biggest European airlines and compared performance from the end-user perspective, measured the basic performance metrics, and identified the application’s bottlenecks.
+We tested the main functionality of the official airlines’ websites: main page, user profile, and flight search.

 - Speed Index is the average time at which the page displays its visible parts.